Chaos-Taxi/Strength-Methodology/_posts/2018-11-08-Agile-Manifesto.md

 >through early and continuous delivery
 >of valuable software.

 We think that it is a great idea.
 Sadly, customer is not always sure what does he want, or wants many things and cannot prioritize them.
-Outside that - this rule proves it's values to the success of the product.
-But these two things may prove fatal.
+If we put that aside - the rule does prove it's value to the success of the product!
+But these two exceptions should not be neglected, as they may prove fatal!
+And they are not such a exceptions (if we take their frequency into account)!

 >Welcome changing requirements, even late in
 >development.
 Agile processes harness change for